Installing LMDE 7 (Gigi) with full disk encryption using RAID1 (mdadm), LUKS2, LVM2, UKI, systemd-boot, and USB unlock

 List information about block devices

-1. Save the disk names to variables:
+2. Save the disk names in variables:

 export SDA="/dev/sda"